on-the-t/on-the-t.github.io/_posts/2017-4-29-Murray-Serve-Volley.md

 <iframe width="900" height="800" frameborder="0" scrolling="no" src="https://plot.ly/~on-the-t/1174.embed"></iframe>

 The clip from the 4th game of the 2nd set shown above shows an example of how Zverev played to Murray's backhand and won a high percentage of net points.
 Although positioning isn't the whole story, it does appear that, compared to Federer, Murray might have helped Zverev carry out his strategy by leaving more of the court on the left-hand side open to attack.
-Without more data on positioning from his other matches, we can't say whether the same pattern underlied his struggles against other net game strategies but it will be something we can watch for over the rest of the season.
+Without more data on positioning from his other matches, we can't say whether the same pattern underlay his struggles against other net game strategies but it will be something we can watch for over the rest of the season.

 {% include twitter_plug.html %}